Follow the renovation project of the Mozarteum Foundation and regularly receive news and interesting information about the progress of the project.

 The Bastion Garden will be better integrated into the event schedule through improved access from the Grand Foyer via a glass bridge as well as through the new staircase from the lower foyer.
 In addition to a more intensive use of the garden for events, the opening and improved connection to the new part of the building also offers the opportunity to integrate the adjacent Heckentheater into the concept with the new infrastructure.

 Current discussions with the City of Salzburg are aimed to relocate the Magic Flute House for optimized accessibility for visitors, to restore the Heckentheater, and to enable a connection with the Bastion Garden.

 Renovation of the concert halls

 Support the renovation of the concert halls and become part of the project.
-Anyone interested can participate in the renovation project with a € 1,000 bbuilding stone from „My stone for Mozart“ and thus immortalize themselves in the Mozarteum.
+Anyone interested can participate in the renovation project with a € 1,000 building stone from „My stone for Mozart“ and thus immortalise themselves in the Mozarteum.
 There is also the possibility for small donations, which we will gladly honor.
 You can find more information here: